Scholar-6/brillder/public/terms.md

 # C BRILLS & COMPETITIONS

-1 **Brills in Normal Play** All users collect brills when they play bricks.
+1 **Brills in Normal Play**.
+All users collect brills when they play bricks.
 These are reward points but have no financial value or equivalence to currency.
 Their cash value is set and redeemed according to the context and judgement of Brillder’s operators, and no redemption is possible
     without the exchange of information and permissions by the player/claimant (see 8 below).
 In normal play they correspond with percentage  scores achieved of 50% or above.
 (A score of 79% earns 79 brills; 49% zero brills.)
 Normal play is distinct from competition play.

-2 **Brills in Normal Play** 100% bonus in Normal Play    If a user scores 100%, they get 200 brills, reflecting a high score bonus.
+2 **Brills in Normal Play**.
+100% bonus in Normal Play.
+If a user scores 100%, they get 200 brills, reflecting a high score bonus.

-3 **Replaying and Brills** All users can earn extra brills if they play a brick again.
+3 **Replaying and Brills**.
+All users can earn extra brills if they play a brick again.
 Thus a score of
     65% at a first attempt would receive 65 brills, which, if followed by a score of 73% in a second attempt, would earn 8 additional brills (not 73 additional brills).
 A second attempt which achieved a lower score would not have brills deducted.

-4 **Brills in Competition Play** Brillder sets competitions in four academic fields every week
+4 **Brills in Competition Play**.
+Brillder sets competitions in four academic fields every week
   	(unless a technical or production problem prevents this) which can be found on the Prizes Page:
   	General & Topical, Humanities (e.g. History & Literature), Maths and Science (normally, one of Biology, Chemistry and Physics).
 It ‘costs’ two credits per brick rather than one to enter a